 How to Change your Brain

-Advances in neuroscience have given us a lot of fascinating information about the brain that we didn’t previously know and this knowledge has the potential to profoundly change the way that we think about ourselves.
+Advances in neuroscience have given us a lot of fascinating information about the brain.
+This is largely information that we didn’t previously know; this knowledge has the potential to profoundly change the way that we think about ourselves.
 It also has interesting implications for psychotherapy and we have a lot more information on how to change your brain.
+In essence, a change in thinking is mirrored in a change in brain structure.

 The impact of life experiences